Boy from School

-"Boy from School" (album version titled "And I Was a Boy from School") is a song by the British indietronica band Hot Chip.
+"Boy from School" (album version titled "And I Was a Boy from School") is a song by the British synth-pop band Hot Chip.
 It was released on 8 May 2006 in the UK as the second single from their second studio album, The Warning (2006).
 The original title of the song was shortened for the single release at the request of EMI.
 The song was covered by Portastatic in 2006, Maritime in 2007, Grizzly Bear in 2010 and Tears For Fears in 2013.

 Music video

 Two reviews made comparisons of the video to children's craft TV programme Art Attack.
 Boomkat.com said "for anyone who was raised on a diet of Neil Buchanan", that the video would bring back the memory of giant Art Attacks, and This Is Fake DIY said, "They've gone all Neil Buchanan on us".

 When asked about the Art Attack style video by Jonson Walker of Gigwise, Alexis Taylor said, "Yeah the video was fucking expensive!
 We actually said that we weren't going to spend that kind of money again unless we were blowing up cars but we'll learn."